Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Results

 \subsection{Embedding Model Comparison}

-Table~\ref{tab:models} compares five embedding models across all 11 scenarios.
+Table~\ref{tab:models} compares four embedding models across all 11 scenarios.
 Gemini~2 (proprietary, 3072 dimensions) outperforms the RF baseline on 9 of 11 scenarios.
-Its predecessor Gemini~1 (same dimensions) beats RF on 7 of 11; OpenAI text-embedding-3-large (also 3072 dimensions) beats RF on 6 of 11.
+Its predecessor Gemini~1 (same dimensions) beats RF on 8 of 11; OpenAI text-embedding-3-large (also 3072 dimensions) also beats RF on 8 of 11.
 Among open-source models, Qwen3-8B (4096 dimensions, 32k token context) beats RF on 6 of 11.

 The comparison between Gemini~2, Gemini~1, and OpenAI is informative because all three share the same output dimensionality (3072).
 Performance differences thus reflect model-specific factors such as training data and architecture rather than dimensionality or context length.